How To Get Into Harvard Business School

 While all MBA programs offer students plenty of opportunities to get involved and network outside of the classroom, Harvard has a higher-than-average number of student-led clubs that promote strong networking and skill-building.
 With more than 95 clubs and over 200 leadership positions within HBS’s Student Association, there are many ways for students to refine their leadership and organizational management experience, explore interests, and make lifelong connections.

 Clubs at HBS give students access to many opportunities such as workshops, speakers, and conferences.
-Whether you are interested in networking with others from your region or social group (e.g. LatAm Club, South Asian Business Association, Women in Investing Club), exploring your industry further (e.g. Venture Capital & Private Equity Club, Social Enterprise Club), or simply finding others with similar personal interests (e.g. Whisky, Bourbon & Spirits Society, Hospitality & Travel Club), there are certainly a number of clubs that fit your profile and objectives.
+Whether you are interested in networking with others from your region or social group (e.g. LatAm Club, South Asian Business Association, Women in Investing Club), exploring your industry further (e.g. Venture Capital & Private Equity Club, Tech Club), or simply finding others with similar personal interests (e.g. Whisky, Bourbon & Spirits Society, Hospitality & Travel Club), there are certainly a number of clubs that fit your profile and objectives.

 3. Prepare a winning application